red345686/readingcraze/README.md

 4. Your settings will be automatically applied
 5. The extension will remember your reading position when you return
 6. With Dictionary Lookup enabled, hover over any word to see its definition
+7. With Text-to-Speech enabled, use the floating player controls to listen to content

 ## Next Steps